(I’ve done a similar post! on the park in more recent days – ‘Our era,’ the 1960s. Enjoy both, and take both with a pincha cerebos).

 Tannie Marie Rodgers donated a spoilt hans – hand-reared – duiker ram which head-butted visitors, his sharp horns sometimes hurting folks.
 Bossie solved this by putting .303 shell casings on his horns to blunt them!

-More on pricing game: The zoo later got two wild dogs and a warthog from South West Africa in 1959, swopped for two mahems! – crested cranes.
+More on pricing game: The zoo later got two wild dogs and a warthog from South West Africa in 1959, swopped for two mahems – crested cranes.
 In 1965 the Natal Parks Board donated six impala and two warthogs.
 I wonder which of the warthogs became ‘Justin’ the famous one the Methodist minister Justin Michell would feed and talk to on Sundays after his sermon?
-When he took it its weekly treat it probly listened to him a lot more attentively than your average Methodist, I’m sure.

 Two porcupines arrived at the zoo, and soon made a nuisance of themselves, chewing the fence posts.
 One night Bossie’s assistant Machiel Eksteen saw one in the road outside the zoo, caught it with a hessian sack and put it back in the dark enclosure.
 Only to find three porcupines there in the morning!

 Mrs Lindstrom (‘Redge se vrou‘) promised Bossie a python from Pongola and duly delivered it in a hessian sack, saying it was 3m long.
 Bossie put it in the storeroom on top of the ‘mieliedrom‘.
 The next morning Tobie (‘the feeder’) said the sack was empty!
 Of course Tobie was told he was talking nonsense, but he wasn’t.
-A big search was instigated, the Voortrekkers were even called in but the snake is ‘missing to this day.’
+A big search was instigated, the Voortrekkers were even called in but the snake ‘is missing to this day.’
 Bossie says, ‘Just as well, as I don’t think he’d have adapted to Harrismith’s cold!’
+Um, that doesn’t make things better, Bossie!
 Another escapee was a civet cat, one of a pair from Ladysmith.
 But it was found.

 Then came their ‘biggest challenge’: A lady phoned.
 She was oom Kaalkop vd Merwe’s skoondogter (daughter-in-law).
 Kaalkop was the MP for Heilbron.
 Did Bossie want two Russian brown bears?
 They were her children’s pets but had grown too big and they were going for thirty pounds Sterling the pair.
 The ever-resourceful Bossie got to work: He went to business owners in town and said ‘You owe me one pound.’
 Bossie says he badgered ‘Jan van Sandwyk of Harrismith Motors, Rheine Lawrence of the chemist, Redge Lindstrom of the tyres, Jannie du Plessis of the tractors, etc etc’! and by that same afternoon he had his 30 pounds and bought the bears, which, he says, made Bloemfontein zoo, ‘yellow with jealousy!’
 Here, he says was a postage stamp-sized zoo in a small dorp that was now known nationwide!
-He and Pye made the cage of iron, with a concrete waterhole and some tree stumps, just what zoos of the time thought bears needed.
+Again with the willing help of Pye von during, he made the cage of iron, with a concrete waterhole and some tree stumps, just what zoos of the time thought bears needed.

 In 1963 a concerned resident wrote to the Chronicle about the poor condition of some of the animals.
 Mayor Boet Human and councillor Pye von During were interviewed and basically said ‘all is well.’